AMartins87/genius-trivia-quiz/README.md

 # **GENIUS TRIVIA QUIZ**

-You can see the live site [here](https://amartins87.github.io/Genius_Trivia_Quiz/).
+You can see the live site [here](https://amartins87.github.io/genius-trivia-quiz/).

-The purpose of Genius Trivia Quiz is to test user's general knowledge through a variety of questions.
+The purpose of Genius Trivia Quiz is to test user's advanced general knowledge through a variety of questions.

-I kept the site simple containing only a background image with a back up background color of black in case the image doesn't load up for a good contrast.

 ![Mock up image](assets/wireframes/Mock_up_MS2.JPG)